Rethabile2004/banking-program/README.md

 # 🏦 Python Banking Program

-A simple **banking system** built in Python that allows users to manage basic banking operations such as creating accounts, depositing money, withdrawing funds, and checking balances.
+A simple **banking system** built in Python that allows users to manage basic banking operations such as depositing money, withdrawing funds, and checking balances.

-This project is beginner-friendly and demonstrates **Python fundamentals** including functions, loops, conditionals, and file handling (if persistence is added).
+This project is beginner-friendly and demonstrates **Python fundamentals** including functions, loops, conditionals, and try except handling.

 ---

 ## 🚀 Features

-- ✨ Create a new bank account
 - 💰 Deposit money
 - 💸 Withdraw money (with balance validation)
 - 📊 Check account balance
-- 📝 Save and retrieve account details (optional: file/database integration)

 ---